Staff

 Wendy’s first association role was with Life Saving Victoria (formerly the Royal Life Saving Society) to promote 100 years of lifesaving.

-Wendy then took up a position as the inaugural Executive Officer at Asthma Australia (formerly the Asthma Foundations of Australia).
-During Wendy’s time, she developed and implemented two national programs that have significantly impacted the education and health sector.
+Wendy then took up a position as the inaugural Executive Officer at Asthma Australia (formerly the Asthma Foundations of Australia) in 1996.
+During Wendy’s time, she developed and implemented two national programs that have significantly impacted the education and health sectors.
 These programs were:

 1. Asthma Friendly Kindergartens and Childcare Services Program, and